Academic Integrity and Misconduct Policy

 AC believes that ethical research and scholarship is based on an intellectual environment where academic integrity is highly valued and vigilantly upheld.
 AC will make information about academic integrity available to students during orientation, in online induction, handbooks, subject outlines and other relevant teaching materials.
 Academic misconduct is not permitted or tolerated, and any such occurrences will be sanctioned.

-The AC Academic Misconduct Register records warnings and the outcomes of any accusations of plagiarism, cheating, collusion or research misconduct.
+The AC Academic Misconduct Register records warnings and the outcomes of any allegations of plagiarism, cheating, collusion or research misconduct, where the allegation is substantiated.
 Student records on the Register will be permanently retained.
 Faculty will have access to this information when considering any subsequent allegations of academic integrity breaches.

-Faculty academic misconduct will be recorded and will be available to the appropriate supervisor involved in reviews, appointments or subsequent allegations of misconduct.
+Faculty academic misconduct will be recorded and available to the appropriate supervisor involved in reviews, appointments or subsequent allegations of misconduct.

 DEFINITIONS